michaelskyba/tunnel/README.md

 to one second before the card was created.
 As you review your cards, these values will be updated.
-If you want to modify a card's front or backside, feel free to edit the first two values (front and back), but do not manually change the others unless you have a good understand of their function.
+If you want to modify a card's front or backside, feel free to edit the first two values (front and back), but do not manually change the others unless you have a good understanding of their function.

 ### Description of individual tunnel commands
 Note that commands only check for validity in the context of their own